 At each month’s end, blood was drawn via retro-orbital puncture after fasting.
 Glucose was measured using the glucose oxidase method [14].
 HbA1c was quantified with the MISPA-i2 analyzer [15].

 Liver, kidney, and pancreatic tissues were harvested post-mortem.
 RNA was extracted using Trizol, quantified, and converted to cDNA.
 Quantitative PCR (qPCR) was performed using gene-specific primers. β-actin served as the housekeeping gene.
 Gene expression was analyzed using the ΔΔCt method.
-Sanger sequencing analyzed mutations in the amplified genes [16, 17 and 18].
+Sanger sequencing analyzed mutations in the amplified genes [16, 17, and 18].

 All organs were examined for gross lesions.
-Tissues of interest were taken at necropsy, fixed in 10% buffered formol saline (1 part of tissue to 10 parts of fixative) and then labelled.
-The tissues were dehydrated through ascending grades of alcohol, cleared in xylene, wax impregnated and finally embedded in paraffin wax.
-They were sectioned at 5µm using a Rotary microtome and stained by Mayer’s haematoxylin and Eosin (H & E) method for microscopic assessment.
-Any evidence of histopathological changes was observed using CX23 Olympus microscope.
+Tissues of interest were taken at necropsy, fixed in 10% buffered formalin saline (1 part of tissue to 10 parts of fixative), and then labelled.
+The tissues were dehydrated through ascending grades of alcohol, cleared in xylene, wax impregnated, and finally embedded in paraffin wax.
+They were sectioned at 5 µm using a rotary microtome and stained by Mayer’s haematoxylin and Eosin (H & E) method for microscopic assessment.
+Any evidence of histopathological changes was observed using a CX23 Olympus microscope.

 2.9 Statistical Analysis